|Author||Richard Meissner, Bryant Eisenbach|

 Adds a new opcode

 CHAINID at 0x46, which uses 0 stack arguments.
 It pushes the current chain ID onto the stack.
+Chain ID is a 256-bit value.
 The operation costs

 G_base to execute.